The Enemy of the World

 (A more in-depth analysis, containing "SPOILERS" and intended for those who have already seen the program, can be accessed here.)

 This story represents a much needed relief from the monster-threat base-defense formula that had taken over Doctor Who writing at this period.
 It is a truly welcome breath of fresh air, as a character-driven political thriller set in the near future, with a doppelganger twist thrown in for Patrick Troughton.
 Unfortunately, it does not turn out to be all that great a story.
-As with "The Power of the Daleks" (story no. 30) before it and "The Wheel in Space" (story no. 43) afterwards, writer David Whitaker focuses a little too much on characters, particularly ones who will wallow in their own flaws, and not enough attention is paid to crafting a solid, riveting plot.
+As with "The Power of the Daleks" (story no. 30) before it and "The Wheel in Space" (story no. 43) afterwards, writer David Whitaker focuses a little too much on characters, particularly ones who will wallow in their own flaws, and not enough attention is paid to crafting a solid, riveting on-screen plot.

-Episode three - the only surviving episode that you can watch instead of just listen to - is largely okay, proceeding logically from the consequences of the previous instalment, but not being entirely understandable all on its own.
+Episode three - previously the only surviving episode that you could watch instead of just listen to - is largely okay, proceeding logically from the consequences of the previous instalment, but not being entirely understandable all on its own.
 The acting is of a high quality by all participants, and of course Patrick Troughton's indulgence in his new alter-ego role is first-rate and very enjoyable to watch.
 Unfortunately, this leaves the Doctor with virtually nothing to do in episode three, and he spends half of his sole remaining scene hiding under the scenery.

 What's worse, the dialogue explaining Denes's situation is too little and goes by too quickly to make an impression on those who hadn't seen previous episodes - the lack of reprise of episode two's last scene adds to this problem.
 David Whitaker once more allows our protagonists to use heaps of dishonesty to try to solve their problems, while he and his characters both seem blissfully unaware that this is what is getting them into more and more trouble again and again.
 But worse, episode three's most built-up story beat then goes without resolution in the final episode three product.
 This is not the work of Australian censors; this time around director Barry Letts cut the vital scene himself.
 Thus episode three virtually commits its own suicide of quality.

-Music is virtually non-existant in episode three, which barely adds more than a dash to Denes's dinner along with the salt.
+Music is virtually non-existent in episode three, which barely adds more than a dash to Denes's dinner along with the salt.
 It's not bad, but I can't say that it works well either - it somehow manages to seem out of place.
 Other episodes fare better, with episode one's action sequence getting good backing, and Bela Bartok's lovely piece used for many scenes in the final three episodes.
 Douglas Camfield is about to steal that latter piece along with the Cybermen's unofficial Space Adventure theme for the next story.

 But episode Four is not lost at all, what with yet another fresh new sci-fi element getting thrown in and explored.
 Excellent stuff!
 Character motivation is very questionable though, and not explained well in the novel at all.
 The publishers pared Ian Marter's novel down far too much, but even so, I don't believe the right stuff was in the television script to begin with.
-At least at this point, one can still believe that all the motivation will become more obvious in later episodes when the time is right to play certain cards.....
+At least at this point, one can still believe that all the various motivations will become more obvious in later episodes when the time is right to play certain cards.....

-Frazer Hines and Deborah Watling take a holiday, and Patrick Troughton makes up for their absense well by providing enough of an active, heroic Doctor and a sci-fi-concept-and-character-revealing Salamander to keep the ball rolling full steam ahead.
+Frazer Hines and Deborah Watling take a holiday, and Patrick Troughton makes up for their absence well by providing enough of an active, heroic Doctor and a sci-fi-concept-and-character-revealing Salamander to keep the ball rolling full steam ahead.
 A few questions are answered surrounding one key character between this episode's cliffhanger and the next one's first scene, and a few more questions about other characters are raised.
 The story is definitely still strong at this point.

 "The Enemy of the World" falls apart in the final two episodes.
 Patrick Troughton doesn't really get enough of the right things to do in either of his two roles, as the plot becomes padded and has little idea of where it is going.
 Again, I think Whitaker himself got so absorbed in the lies that his various characters had told, he forgot what the truth about the situation was half of the time, and pursued too many distractions from what should have been the main plot.
 The Doctor should be Salamander's biggest concern, and vice-versa, but this is instead still being ignored by the script and tip-toed around by the production team, likely wary of their limits in realising Troughton's double role.